-Education and Workforce Development - Goals developed by Area 1 Workforce Investment Board

-Goal #1: Resource Integration - Continue to build capacity in established workforce development system, which expands and leverages public, private and nonprofit resources with a common vision.
+Education and Workforce Development - Goals developed by Area 1 Workforce Investment Board workforce development system, which expands and leverages public, private and nonprofit resources with a common vision.
 In five years, the regional system will have at least 20 active workforce stakeholders resulting in a 2 to 1 leverage of funds.
 Goal #2: Industry Engagement - The workforce system partners have engaged with private and public employers to increase participation in regional industry sectors.
 Goal #3: Human Capital Development - To align and support Mobilize Maine, in five years, the workforce development system will help build a robust workforce pool by increasing population, growing the 25-44 age group, increasing bachelor's degree attainment and Associate Degree attainment of residents.

-Goal #4: Innovation & Entrepreneurship - The regional workforce development system will engage with NMDC, Sunrise County Economic Council, Aroostook Partnership for Progress (APP) and other economic development partners to create a region wide Innovation and Entrepreneurship model.
+Goal #4: Innovation & Entrepreneurship - The regional workforce development system will engage with NMDC, Sunrise County Economic Council, Aroostook Partnership and other economic development partners to create a region wide Innovation and Entrepreneurship model.
 Entrepreneurship and workforce development programs will increase collaboration to embed new strategic and ongoing entrepreneurship programs into workforce services.
 The workforce development system partners will adopt innovative and entrepreneurial principles to create a system wide culture of creativity, innovation and flexibility in service delivery.